-The Dubai Water Canal Project connects the Business Bay district with the Persian Gulf.
+The Dubai Water Canal Project connects the Business Bay district with the Arabian Gulf.
 The project includes a new shopping centre, four hotels and 450 restaurants as well as private berths for yachts and a new trade centre at the entrance of the canal.

 Museum of The Future